uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

         </h4>
         <div class="do-dont__content">
           <ul>
             <li>Do determine if you need to collect sex data and only use if the information is essential to the user's experience.
-Collect sex information to match documents for identity proofing purposes or to provide biological information in a clinical context.</li>
+Services collect sex information to match documents for identity proofing purposes, on certain statistical surveys, or to provide biological information in a clinical context.</li>
             <li>Do provide a controlled vocabulary when asking for sex listed at birth (<code>Male</code>, <code>Female</code>, and <code>X</code>). </li>
-            <li>Do be clear about why you are asking for the information.</li>
+            <li>Do provide helper text that explains why you are asking for this data and who it will be shared with.</li>
             <li>Do be transparent about what you are asking for.
-To some people gender and sex are synonymous, so ensure you use clear language.</li>
+To some people gender and sex are synonymous, so use clear language.</li>
             <li>Do use fieldset and legend to group related radio buttons together, and clear labels and attributes on these form elements.</li>
             <li>When collecting both gender identity and sex, gender identity should precede sex.</li>
           </ul>